-3. Identification of the start codon.
-The 40S ribosomal subunit and associated factors start at the 7-mG cap and move 5’ to 3’ along the mRNA looking for a start codon.
+- Identification of the start codon.
+The 40S ribosomal subunit and associated proteins factors move from the 7-mG cap 5’ to 3’ along the mRNA looking for a start codon.
 This scanning process requires the cleavage of ATP.
 Not all possible start codons (5’-AUG-3’) are chosen to initiate translation.
-The 5’-AUG-3’ that is chosen is within the consensus sequence 5’-GCC (A or G)CCAUGG-3’.
-This consensus sequence is the Kozak sequence.
+The 5’-AUG-3’ that is chosen is within the Kozak sequence: 5’-GCC (A or G)CCAUGG-3’.
 When the tRNAmet forms hydrogen bonds with the start codon, tRNAmet is in the P site of the ribosome.

 - How do eIF2 and CBP1 function in translation initiation in eukaryotes?

 - What is the function of the Kozak sequence?

 - Which two nucleotides provide the energy for translation initiation in eukaryotes?

 Translation elongation in bacteria involves a series of cycles, one cycle per sense codon in the mRNA.
 At the beginning of each cycle, the tRNA molecule located within the P site of the ribosome is either attached to single amino acid (beginning of elongation cycle one) or a chain of amino acids (later elongation cycles; see figure 11.12).
 The A and E sites of the ribosome are empty.
 Each elongation cycle then proceeds as follows:

 - A charged tRNA is delivered to the ribosome A site.
 The prokaryotic elongation factor protein EF-Tu is responsible for loading a charged tRNA into the A site of the ribosome.
 This loading of a charged tRNA into the A site requires the cleavage of GTP.